razikul-joni69/fast-ride/README.md

 # First Ride

 This is a ride sharing app(React app).
-Where you can find different type of vehicle and you can choose according to your need.
+Where you can find different type of vehicle and you can choose according to your need select location and go.

 ## Live Site Link